zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

 `atime` enabled on your filesystem because the disk head will have to move to update both the data blocks and the file and directory meta data blocks.
 The primary speed-up from a log-based database is its ability to minimize disk head seeks.
-Deleating a value from Bitcask is a two step process.
+Deleting a value from Bitcask is a two step process.
 First we append a "tombstone" record to the file open for writes which indicates that a value was marked for deletion at that time.
 At the same time we remove references to that key in the in-memory `keydir` information.
-Later, during a merge, non-active non-active data files are scanned and only those values without tombstones are merged into the active data file.
+Later, during a merge, non-active data files are scanned and only those values without tombstones are merged into the active data file.
 This effectively removes the obsolete data and reclaims disk space associated with it.
 This data management strategy may use up a lot of space over time, since we just write out new